MarketingClient Resources

 • Nano and micro-influencers are the most engaged, so they're the most persuasive.

-• Micro-influencers typically have experience collaborating with brands and are likelier to be more professional than nano-influencers.
+• Micro-influencers typically have experience collaborating with brands and are more likely to be more professional than nano-influencers.

-• Micro-influencers are also the likeliest to be open for a more extended collaboration.
+• Micro-influencers are also the most likely to be open to a more extended collaboration.

 • Macro- and mega-influencers may not even see your outreach message unless you're wowing them with something unique.
 But more about that in a minute.